flowerboutique/dupes/README.md

 # More explanation
 The basics are simple.
 Strip every release of it's properties.
-Releases have very specific "tagging".
+Lucky for us, these people are very specific about their "tagging" which makes it easy to extract the fields.
 ```
 <movie name>(<proper|repack|rerip|etc>)(<dynamic range>)<pixels><source><codec>-<group>
 or